 About 1 in 3 adults in the United States, or 75 million people, have high blood pressure, but only about 54% of them have their blood pressure under control.
-The team at South Shore Cardiovascular Associates helps patients in Brandon, Riverview, and Tampa, Florida, manage high blood pressure.
+The team at South Shore Cardiovascular Associates helps patients in Brandon, Riverview, Tampa, and Sun City Center, Florida, manage high blood pressure.
 Don’t delay in getting treatment for high blood pressure.
 Call or book an appointment online today.

 High blood pressure, or hypertension, is a common condition that happens when the force of blood against the walls of your arteries (blood pressure) is consistently too high.
 Without treatment, high blood pressure increases your risk of serious health problems, including:

 Fortunately, it’s easy for the expert team at South Shore Cardiovascular Associates to detect hypertension.
 Once they settle on your diagnosis, they work with you to bring your blood pressure under control.